Mordekai66/folder-organizer/README.md

 # Folder Organizer

-**A modern, stylish desktop app** built with Tkinter that auto-organizes your files into categorized folders — all using a clean functional approach, **no OOP involved**.
-Simple, smart, and beautiful.
+**Folder Organizer** is a smart desktop tool that automatically sorts your files into organized folders, helping you stay clutter-free with zero effort.

 ---